 Many children struggle with math not just because it’s difficult, but because they feel defeated.
 A tutor can help boost their confidence by reinforcing strengths and breaking down challenges into manageable steps.

 If your child is struggling due to missing foundational skills, a tutor can identify these gaps and work on them, ensuring your child builds a strong mathematical foundation.
+This way a tutor can identify exactly where the student is falling short and take specific steps to improve the issue.

 While online resources can be helpful, they aren’t always enough for every student.
-If your child is still struggling despite using videos and apps, a math tutor can provide the personalized instruction, confidence-building, and problem-solving strategies they need to thrive.
+If your child is still struggling despite using videos and apps, a math tutor can provide the personalized instruction, confidence building, and problem solving strategies they need to thrive.

-You don’t have to figure it out alone—getting the right support can make all the difference in helping your child succeed in math!
+You don’t have to figure it out alone.
+Getting the right support can make all the difference in helping your child succeed in math!